Welcome to Class 3

 On this page you will find useful information about your time in Class 3 including our Topic of the Term, information about home learning and links to our Key Instant Recall Facts.
 If you have any questions at all please don’t hesitate to contact Miss Hill, the Class 3 teacher.

 Topic of the Term

-We will be looking at the Geography topic of rivers focusing on six key questions:
+We will be looking at the History topic of Ancient Egypt focusing on seven key questions: